songzhw/songzhw.github.io/eng/2017-04-05-manager-eng.md

 take on more work
 work is being done well and on time

+My group used to be Operations.
+When Operations became a separate group, the old director promoted Clyde from my group.

 5. 角度相关
 from the perspective of : from a perspective of a talented mid-level manager.